sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/6700 - natural-language-methods/1000 - nlp-table.md

 Notes
 ===

-See the following steps for an overview of how the NLP Table method works:
+For an overview of how the NLP Table method works, see the following steps:

 1. Sensible uses a Microsoft OCR provider to find all the tables in the document.
 Sensible ignores any OCR settings you configure for the document type and uses Microsoft to OCR the entire document.